Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 - Occupational Outlook Handbook - Job outlook for the U.S.

-- Robert Half Salary Guide for Creative & Marketing Professionals - salary and hiring trends
+- Robert Half Salary Guide for Creative & Marketing Professionals - salary and hiring trends (must provide an email for access)

 Professional associations may organize events and provide directories, job postings, career and labour market information.
 Student membership opportunities may also be available: engage, learn and network!